How to Use Jupyter Notebooks for GitHub Pages Posts

 This script first finds the paths to all Jupyter notebooks in the designated notebooks directory then performs the following actions on each:

-• Performs post-processing actions on the converted markdown file, e.g. updating image paths to the website’s assets directory and removing undesired strings that nbconvert includes.
+command to convert the Jupyter notebook to markdown. - Performs post-processing actions on the converted markdown file, e.g. updating image paths to the website’s assets directory and removing undesired strings that

-• Moves the created markdown file to a location in the website’s posts directory.
+includes. - Moves the created markdown file to a location in the website’s posts directory.

-• Moves any images generated during the conversion to the website’s assets directory.
+- Moves any images generated during the conversion to the website’s assets directory.

-• Computes the hash of the notebook file contents and writes it to a .sha256 file in the same folder as the notebook.
+file in the same folder as the notebook.
 This hash is used to detect if the notebook has been modified during future conversions and, if not, allows those files to be skipped, reducing overall conversion time.

 To use this script locally, simply place it in the root directory of your website and edit the directory variables at the top of the script to suit your project.
 Ensure that Jupyter is installed and run the script from the command line: